 2. Be Selective about your Scholarships

 You don’t have time to apply for every scholarship on and off the internet.
 That’s okay!
 The trick is to be selective about what you’re giving your time to.
 While you should apply for as many promising scholarships as you can, don’t waste your time on global submissions that 5,000 other students are filling out.
 Think small.
-Once you find your community foundation, essay contests and library competitions will start to add up.
+Start with finding your community foundation, and essay contests will start to add up.

-In addition to this, reach beyond scholarships, and look for grants and college competitions as well.
-Grace College’s Presidential Scholarship Days are just one example of a wonderful opportunity to get to know your potential college, stay overnight in the dorms, and receive a scholarship based on an essay contest and interview.
+In addition to this, reach beyond scholarships.
+Look for grants and college competitions as well.
+Grace College’s Presidential Scholarship Days are just one example.
+Scholarship competitions are a wonderful opportunity to get to know your potential college, stay overnight in the dorms, and receive a scholarship based on an essay contest and interview.

 As you select scholarships and competitions to apply for, it’s important to think about what your giftings are.
-If your accomplishments are best displayed in written/list form, find scholarships that enable you to highlight those.
-If you are an excellent communicator, try to find interview/speech opportunities.
+If your accomplishments are best displayed in written form, find scholarships that enable you to highlight those.
+If you are an excellent communicator, try to find interview or speech opportunities.

 3. Ask the College Financial Aid Staff for Resources

-Our financial aid staff wants to point you in the right direction.
-Whether it’s connecting you with the right college loans or providing you with scholarship and grant opportunities, you will always have the support of your Grace College family behind you.
-The financial aid staff is always looking for outside scholarships to send to students in need, so reach out and express your interest!
+It might be intimidating to approach the financial aid office at a prospective college, but that is what they are there for!
+The financial aid staff wants to point you in the right direction.
+Whether it’s connecting you with the right college loans or providing you with scholarship and grant opportunities, you will find the support you need if you just reach out.

-If you’re still unsure how to apply for financial aid, we have a list of up-to-date forms and a step-by-step guide to the financial aid journey.
-According to the American Council on Education, there are millions of students who are eligible to receive financial aid, but they don’t receive funds available to them because they simply don’t fill out their FAFSA forms.1 This, along with other resources, can make all the difference in your financial experience.
+If you’re still unsure about how to apply for financial aid for college, we have a list of up-to-date forms and a step-by-step guide to the financial aid journey.
+According to the American Council on Education, there are millions of students who are eligible to receive financial aid but never do because they simply don’t fill out their FAFSA forms.
+So don’t become a statistic; file your FAFSA, and ask for help if you need it!